GytisMas/book-api/README.md

 # book-api
-A simple API for managing book information.
+A simple API for managing book data (testing not implemented).